kumarcs/To-Do-API/README.md

 Hapi.js
 ES6 etc.

-It does the basic things like create delete update etc
+It does the basic things like create the task, delete the task, update the task etc